-- The practice's uptake for cervical screening was 83%, which was in line with the 81% coverage target for the national screening programme. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
-There was appropriate follow-up on the outcome of health assessments and checks where abnormalities or risk factors were identified. - Patients could book appointments on line and order their medicines on line, these could be dispensed from a number of local pharmacies.
+The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time.
+Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
+There was appropriate follow-up on the outcome of health assessments and checks where abnormalities or risk factors were identified.